vpbasile/trivial-endeavor/README.md

+# Trivial Endeavor

-'''Trivial Endeavor is a trivia game using [The Trivia API](https://the-trivia-api.com/) by Will Fry'''
+A trivia game using [The Trivia API](https://the-trivia-api.com/) by Will Fry

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `npm start`